jpaulm/fbp-tutorial-filter-file/Step12/README.md

 DrawFBP will now let you modify both the subnet and the "supranet" - you can double click on the subnet block to switch to the subnet itself.

 In the "supranet" there is now a reference to a subnet, which is a `.drw` file.
-To generate Java code, *all* the nodes must have a Java `.class` file associated with them as well, so for the new subnet, do a `File/Generate Java/Network`, followed by a `File/Compile`.
-Here is the display showing the `.class` file association as well as the subnet `.drw` file.
+To generate Java code, *all* the nodes in a diagram must have a Java `.class` file associated with them as well.
+So *for the new subnet*, do a `File/Generate Java Network`, followed by a `File/Compile`.
+Now associate the `.class` file with the subnet block, using the `Block/Choose Component or Subnet Class` - this will result in the display shown below.
+You can now generate the Java code for the "supranet".
+Here is the display showing both the `.class` file and the subnet `.drw` file for the subnet block.

 ![Showing subnet class name](Step12-4.png)